Read on the ACIM CE App: https://acimce.app/:W-35

 When we look at the world, and look at ourselves living in the world, the things we see do not support the idea of this lesson.
 And yet the eyes, ears, nose, and touch we use to gather evidence are part of the very image of this world.
 They exist within the constraints of the world’s image which we have constructed, very carefully, not to show us our union with God.
 Of course, they bring us very little evidence to contradict the ego’s image of us; we made them to function that way.

 One very strong emphasis of the Course is on looking directly at our darkness and confronting our fears.
 The more we look at fear, says the Course, the less we will see it.
 Simply bringing the darkness into the light dispels the darkness.
 Looking at our ego, and even the full extent of our hatred, is crucial to our growth, it tells us.
 This lesson reflects the other side, which is sometimes neglected when looking at the ego is overemphasized.
 The other side is reminding ourselves, firmly, of the truth of our exalted reality: “My mind is part of God’s.
-It is very holy.”
+I am very holy.”
 In the Text we are told:

 Whenever you question your value, say: